Jobsidney/Moringa-school-landing-page/README.md

 ## To-do list
 - Add interactive features using JavaScript
-- Code a good backend using Golang
+- Code a good backend using Golang or Ruby and APIs
 - Link it to other important website on complition

 ### Code sample